Here are some important, key points to keep in mind about the new S/U grading option for students:

 - What if students require letter grades for professional programs, employment or graduate studies?

-These are unprecedented circumstances and we are unable to predict how institutions outside of NC State will view courses completed as S/U for the Spring 2020 term.
+These are unprecedented circumstances and we are unable to predict how institutions outside of NC State will view courses completed as S/U for the given term.
 We do know that there are several academic institutions across the country that are utilizing this or a similar strategy, but cannot speak definitively for any of those outside of NC State.
-We encourage you to take careful consideration before requesting a change in grading basis to S/U for this reason.
+We encourage you to take careful consideration before requesting a change in grading basis to Enhanced S/U for this reason.
 Additionally, if you have professional programs, employment, or graduate studies in your pipeline, you may want to reach out to contacts from those organizations if you have questions about any impacts that this change in grading basis may have.

 - How will this change in grading basis affect my GPA, should I choose to opt-in?